GratefulDave/google-analytics-dynamic-remarketing-code-for-shopify/README.md

 Third, you will have to set up a Google Merchant Account & can use Shopify's Google Shopping App.
 If you are dropshipping and your item does not have a GTIN ot product identifier there is a checkbox you can mark to indicate the products do not have product identifiers.
 If you do not do this your feed will have errors and not work.

-Fourth, you need to add the remarketing confirmation code.
+Fourth, you need to add the dynamic google analytics remarketing confirmation code to Settings->Checkout->Additional Scripts.
+In addition to that you should remove the Google Adwords Retargeting Code once the Google Analytics code is placed.

 Finally, to add retail audiences you can use the link on this page: https://support.google.com/analytics/answer/3457161?hl=en